Berkeley-MDes/tdf-fa23-equilet/README.md

-# Hello DES INV 202 Student!
-Welcome to your new GitHub repository!
+# Jeff Lubow's TDF Example GitHub repository

 [![IMAGE ALT TEXT HERE](https://img.youtube.com/vi/dQw4w9WgXcQ/0.jpg)](https://www.youtube.com/watch?v=dQw4w9WgXcQ)

 If you’re new to GitHub, you can think of this as a shared file space (like a Google Drive folder, or a like a USB drive that’s hosted online.)